crespo86/uda-data-enron/readme.md

 ## Find Important Features

-to check the effectiveness of features, I used Validation Set and **DecisionTreeClassifier**
+To check the effectiveness of features, I used Validation Set and **DecisionTreeClassifier**

+The reason Using validation set is avoid overfitting.
+If I fit whole data(features, labels) then the algorithm can match all features to all labels one by one.
+IT means, It can be more than find pattern just memorized.

+Using validation set, I can split data to various data, so I can **test** the pattern.

 - the data is small, I used **StratifiedShuffleSplit** which is shuffled k-fold.
 - StratifiedShuffleSplit is one of cross validation iterator method.
 - First, the data is so small I had to choose shuffled validation set then k-fold.